 - Is it safe to park in front of an “inactive” driveway?
 Nope.
 The driveway must be “unusable” due to the presence of a building or fixed obstruction

 - Is it safe to block a pedestrian ramp located in a 4-corner intersection?
 (Nope.
 However, it is safe to block a pedestrian ramp located mid-block in a ‘T’ intersection with no marked crosswalks, traffic signs, or traffic control device regulating traffic)

 - Can you discharge passengers and their stuff in a NYC bus stop zone?
 Nope, only people.

-We are all smart people.
-But, smart people can do dumb things when they don’t ask a question.
+We are all intelligent people.
+But, smart people can do dumb things when they don’t ask questions.